intuit turbotax

 Streaming thought log — show your work

 Don't render the recommendation in a single jump.
 Stream the system's reasoning as live status text — observed → inferred → decided.
-Each line ticks.
-The recommendation lands after.
+Each line ticks as it completes; the result lands after.

 Replit Agent 3 dashboard showing the activity panel with task progress